hombrevrc/WebHTTPProxy/README.md

 # WebHTTPProxy
-Simplest ASP.NET application to proxy any income request
+Simplest ASP.NET application to proxy any income request for IIS 7+ (integrated pipeline mode)

 To make request to this url